 The Basics: Codicology

-- The Fitzwilliam Museum in Cambridge, UK provides a lovely Flash animated video of the entire process, living sheep to bound codex (follow the directions at the top of the page to start the show; you'll need to enable Adobe Flash, probably as an extension on your brower).
+- The Fitzwilliam Museum in Cambridge, UK provides a lovely (if older) Flash animated video of the entire process, living sheep to bound codex (follow the directions at the top of the page to start the show; you'll need to enable Adobe Flash, probably as an extension on your brower).

 - The British Library's Medieval Manuscripts blog has a wonderful rough guide to making a manuscript.

 - This BBC2 video walks you through the modern production of parchment, which is effectively the same as the medieval production process.